 Friday went slightly better.
 We did a short, targeted ride in the (very empty) arena.
 His right lead went great and then I challenged him to pick up the left lead.
 We got it once and then I dismounted and took him outside, where I mounted up from a log so that we could head out to the track/obstacle course.
 We walked all the way around the track by ourselves, and he did a great job (even by the scary corn field that rustles in the wind right alongside the far end of the track).

-I planned on having him take Saturday off, but my good friends Missy and Merri (who run a podcast called Fake Geek Girls, which you should check out if you’ve got any interest in podcasts and pop culture) wanted to come out and meet him, so I saddled him up, made sure his brain was securely inserted between his ears, and then led both of them around the arena a couple of times.
+I planned on having him take Saturday off, but my good friends Missy and Merri (who run a podcast called Fake Geek Girls) wanted to come out and meet him, so I saddled him up, made sure his brain was securely inserted between his ears, and then led both of them around the arena a couple of times.
 He’s definitely not lesson horse material, but he seemed pretty content to provide pony rides.
-(He was less content to have to actually work afterwards, at least until he gave me that much sought after left lead and we took him back to the cross ties and smothered him with treats.)

-We took Sunday off so that I could spend my day at the mall/getting ice cream/in bed with a migraine—which I’m sure he’ll appreciate when he realizes he starts training with the fabulous Ready to Ride this week.
+We took Sunday off so that I could spend my day at the mall—which I’m sure he’ll appreciate when he realizes he starts training with the fabulous Ready to Ride this week.